 Finish Call - This is the dog's final finishing position 1-8 measured at the finish line.

-I suggest the 4th and last thing all 'Greyhound Predictors' should do when going to the "bow wows" or "cherryhogs" is to keep-on watching the dogs run to the 'pick up' or 'sough' (sgh) after the race finishes, as this will always help identify the correct pace of a greyhound for all your future predictions!
+I suggest the 4th and last thing all 'Greyhound Predictors' should remember to do when going to the "bow wows" or "cherryhogs" is to keep watching the dogs run to the 'pick up' or 'sough' (sgh) after the race finishes, as this will help identify the correct pace of a greyhound for all your future predictions!

 Now enter Early, Middle, Finishing or All Round Pace.